zsarge/zsarge.github.io/blog/blogPostOne.md

 ---
 title: About This Website
-date: 2021-03-06 11:20:00
+date: 2021-06-13 15:03:00
 ---

 This website is built with [Gridsome](https://gridsome.org), a static site builder for Vuejs.
-This allows me to write everything in Vue, and host it on github as standard HTML/JS/CSS files.
+This allows me to write everything in Vue, and host it on GitHub as standard HTML/JS/CSS files.

+The code is hosted on GitHub [here](https://github.com/zsarge/zsarge.github.io).